keystonejs/keystone/docs/guides/custom-mutations.md

 Note: The value of `views` may be `undefined` initially, so before we increment it we make sure to convert any `falsey` values to `0`.

-Our custom mutation is now available to the client that trigger it with the following graphQL query:
+Our custom mutation is now available to the client that can use it to increment page views like this:

 ```
 mutation incrementPageViews($id: ID!) {